-The Study Guide provides candidates with a summary of key content from the ELITE ITC.
-The topic-level headings represent the six competencies, and the second-level headings divide the corresponding competency into greater detail.
-It is recommended that candidates use the Study Guide to prepare for the ELITE CE.
+The Study Guide provides certification candidates with a summary of key content from the ELITE ITC WBT.
+The topic-level headings represent the eight competencies, and the second-level headings divide the corresponding competency into greater detail.
+It is recommended that candidates use the Study Guide to prepare for the ELITE Comprehensive Exam.